 Jyotish practitioner Sam Geppi regularly discusses the current transits of the planets and how they affect the cycles of our everyday life.
 While this information can seem esoteric or mysterious, it also provides some insight about and even motivation for us to maintain a steady and consistent practice.
-Sam is not only a well-known Vedic Astrologer, he is also a long time yoga teacher and practitioner, whose second book is Yoga and Vedic Astrology.
+Sam is a well-known Vedic Astrologer and a longtime yoga teacher and practitioner.
+His second book is Yoga and Vedic Astrology

 What information can Vedic Astrology give us to support our spiritual practices?